 DATA PROTECTION AND SECURITY SCHEDULE

-This Data Protection and Security Schedule is entered into between MRI Software company outlined on the applicable Order Document (“MRI”) and the Client named in the Order Document, and the authorized representatives of the Parties hereby execute this Data Protection and Security Schedule to be effective as of the Effective Date, as defined in the Order Document.
-Capitalized terms not defined herein shall have the meaning set forth in the Agreement.
+This Data Protection and Security Services Schedule is entered into between the MRI Software Company names in the attached Order Document (“MRI”) and the Client named in the Amendment, and the authorized representatives of the Parties hereby execute this Data Protection and Security Schedule to be effective as of the Effective Date, as defined in the Amendment.

 1. Definitions